 No matter where you look, there are digital amplifiers boasting comprehensive suites of onboard amp and effects models.
 One such product is the Positive Grid Spark, which leans on the powerful BIAS modelling tech to provide 30 amp models and 40 onboard effects.
 These can be set up however you like, and you can even save your favourite sounds for instant recall.
 However, it’s with the Smart Jam and Auto Chords features where the Spark really takes off.

-Having solved the age-old conundrum of how to deliver inspiring tones at household volumes – the Spark’s twin 4” speakers offering a very respectable full stereo spread – it then offers a digital solution for those times when you have no one to accompany you.
+Having solved the age-old conundrum of how to deliver inspiring tones at household volumes – the Spark’s twin 4” speakers offering a very respectable full stereo spread for a small combo amp – it then offers a digital solution for those times when you have no one to accompany you.
 Sure, you can stream your favourite songs and play along – that’s a given.
 But if you don’t know the chords, the Auto Chords feature on the Spark app will transcribe them for you.
 That’s invaluable as a practise tool, but it also gives you a helping hand in learning to work out songs by ear.
 Bored of the metronome?
 The Smart Jam feature will create a backing track for you to play along to – just pick a tempo, play a riff, select a genre and the amp and app will do the rest.

 This is all very 21st century, but the Spark retains the classic feel of a guitar amplifier.
 It helps, of course, that the tones are bang-on, but the black vinyl covering and logically arranged control panel will assist many an analogue native in acclimatising to this new world of digital amplification.